sevenseasofbri/tp/docs/team/hughjazzman.md

 ### Extract: User Guide - Adding a Gate

-To aid the user in understanding the User Guide, informational boxes such as below are put in the appropriate commands:
+To aid the user in understanding the User Guide, informational boxes such as below are put in the appropriate commands.
+The example is from [7.3 Adding a Gate](UserGuide.md#73-adding-a-gate-).

-> The application has the ability to combine multiple `Gate` objects to generate more complicated boolean logic gate configurations.
+> The application has the ability to combine multiple `Gate` objects to generate more complicated boolean *logic gate* configurations.
 This command allows you to set an input to a boolean logic `Gate`.
 You can also change an existing gate if needed.
 However, the depth of the deepest logic `Gate` from the *root* logic `Gate` (at the top) cannot exceed 2.

 <div markdown="span" class="alert alert-tip">